chebyrash/promise/README.md

     return nil
   })

-// Since callbacks are executed asynchronously you can wait for them. p.Await()
+// Since handlers are executed asynchronously you can wait for them. p.Await()
 ```